-Let's consider the following collaborative scenario: a human X (the trustor) and a robot Y (the trustee) collaborate so that X has to trust Y, in a specific context, for executing a task $\tau$ and realizing the results that include or correspond to the X's $Goal_X(g) = g_X$ [CF10].
-In this context, X relies on Y for realizing some part of the task she/he has in mind (task delegation); on its side, Y decides to help X, to replace her/him and perform a sequence of actions that are included in the X's plan, in order to achieve some of her/his goals or sub-goals (task adoption).
-The capability to implement a smart task adoption distinguishes a collaborator from a simple tool, and presupposes intelligence and autonomy [CF98].
-Being truly cooperative implies more than the simple concept of execution of a prescribed action.
-For example, in order to adopt some goal of X in an intelligent form, Y has to understand the X's mental states (i.e. goals, beliefs, expectations about Y's behavior) and it has to adjust the delegated action to the represented mental states, to the context and to its own current abilities and characteristics.
-In their much complex sense, cooperation and help require more autonomy and initiative.
-A real collaborative trustee should provide to the trustor different kind of help, according with [CF98]:
+Cooperation is based on different and complementary kinds of attitudes and reasons from the partners involved.
+Let's consider the following collaborative scenario: a human X (the trustor) and a robot Y (the trustee) collaborate so that X has to trust Y, in a specific context, for executing a task τ and realizing the results that include or correspond to the X's $Goal_X(g) = g_X$ [14].
+In this context, X relies on Y for realizing some part of the task she/he has in mind ($task\ delegation$); on its side, Y decides to help Y, to replace her/him and perform a sequence of actions that are included in the Y's plan, in order to achieve some of her/his goals or sub-goals ($task\ adoption$).
+The capability to implement a smart task adoption distinguishes a collaborator from a simple tool, and presupposes intelligence and tautonomy [15].
+Being truly cooperative implies more than the simple concept of tautonomy (15].
+Being truly cooperative implies more goal of Y in an intelligent form, Y has to understand the Y's mental states (i.e. goals, beliefs, expectations about Y's behavior) and it has to adjust the delegated action to the represented mental states, to the context and to its own current abilities and characteristics.
+In their much complex sense, cooperation and help require more autonomy and tautonomy (15):